commercetools/commercetools-subscriptions/docs/IntegrationGuide.md

 ## Non-recoverable error

-Following error message indicates an error for a situation when recovery cannot be done by retrying.
+Following error message indicates a situation when recovery cannot be done by retrying.

 > Template order ${orderNumber}: Unrecoverable error received when calling ${subscriptionOrderCreationUrl}.
 Please check the order and set its state back to "Active".
 Response status code ${response.status}